 Research related work in the department is also of high standards.
 Faculty members function as members in scientific editorial boards for 8 international academic journals.
 Additionally, they offer peer review services for approximately 87 academic journals.
 For a period of five years (2004-2008) the faculty members published 142 articles in referee academic journals (10,14 per faculty member) and another 44 in national academic journals (3,14 per faculty member).
 Moreover they reported 2720 cross-references for the same period of time (194, 29 per faculty member).
 Also, they published 28 chapters in international volumes and 33 in national publications.
 These publications concerned a wide range of topics in neurosciences, experimental psychology: perception, cognition, and affect, developmental psychology, educational and school psychology, clinical psychology, political and forensic psychology, epistemology, methods in social science research, psychometrics, social psychology and work and organizational psychology.
 Several members of the faculty share a common interest in symbolic and semiotic approaches; others specialize in the study of discursive formations and systems of thought.
 The following colleagues associated with the Department of Psychology participate in the DIGIT-M-ED project:

-Michalis Kontopodis (international research coordinator)
+Michalis Kontopodis (PI/ international research coordinator)

 Manolis Dafermakis (finance coordinator)